 Jim Murray - the Trailblazer

-The other aspect Jim Murray thoroughly enjoys is meeting whisky lovers and learning from them changing tastes and trends the world over.
+The other aspect Jim Murray thoroughly enjoys is meeting whisky lovers and learning from them, changing tastes and trends from all over the world.
 Usually this happens after Jim has conducted one of his legendary Whisky Tastings, be they corporate or general, and which are nearly always held blind so that his audience cannot be swayed by pre-conceived beliefs.
-Jim also uses these tastings to show people how to maximize their whisky experience by incorporating the famous Murray Method, which he devised over a ten year period in the 1980s.
+Jim also uses these tastings to show people how to maximise their whisky experience by incorporating the famous Murray Method, which he devised over a ten year period in the 1980s.